Mjz86/C_colon/mcc.md

 an evaluation e is idempotent if a second evaluation of e can be sequenced immediately after the original one without changing the resulting value, if any, or the observable state of the execution, an idempotent expression is also an `weak_idempotent` expression.

-an `idempotent` expression must be composed of only other `idempotent` expressions OR must be casted via unsafe(as-idempotent) ( because some code that looks like it modifies really dose not, for example an i++ in an internal for loop) OR in the case of paring synth(idempotent) via compiler proof that it's IR block was idempotent, if none were true, the program is ill-formed
+an `idempotent` expression must be composed of only other `idempotent` expressions OR must be casted via unsafe(as-idempotent) ( because some code that looks like it modifies really dose not, for example an i++ in an internal for loop) OR in the case of paring synth(idempotent) via compiler proof that it is IR block was idempotent, if none were true, the program is ill-formed